MiloMessinger/HarvardWestlakeGame/design.md

 - Interactables, like desks, doors, or other objects, can be interacted with using F.
 - Players also get an inventory where they can hold items in their backpack.
 They have space to hold any item, which they can then use.
 - There should also be a health bar, as user actions will remove health from other players.
-- <span style="color:red">Comment: There could also be a food bar that decreases health in line with the food interactables.</span>

 ## Aesthetics
 This game will be a 2D pixelated game with bland colors, but interactions with the map will be incredibly bright and colorful.